 Travelling with prescription medications page.

 LGBTI travellers should be aware that they may be affected by legislation passed in North Carolina and Mississippi.
-More information can be found on the website of the US Human Rights Campaign and on the
+More information can be found on the website of the US Human Rights Campaign and on our

 Overseas birth, adoption and surrogacy page for further information.